 Learn more: 5 Steps to Prepare for DDoS Attacks

-DDoS protectability should be planned at the stage of planning the IT infrastructure and architecture: good design will increase the availability and reduce further costs of protection from DDoS attacks.
+DDoS protectability should be planned at the stage of planning the IT infrastructure and architecture: good design will increase the availability and reduce further costs of protection from attacks.

-DDoS protection methods and tools
+DDoS protection methods

 As for the protection tools, they can be divided: